Heat wave kills more than 180 in Pakistan's southern Sindh

 At least 180 people had died of heat-related problems since Friday night, Sabir Memon, Sindh province's additional secretary for health, told Reuters.

-Leave for all medical staff had been canceled and authorities were distributing extra drips and rehydration salts to hospitals, he said.
+Leave for all medical staff had been cancelled and authorities were distributing extra drips and rehydration salts to hospitals, he said.
 Casualties were still being tallied.

 "Hundreds of patients suffering from the heat wave are being treated at government hospitals," Saeed Mangnejo, the provincial health secretary, told Reuters.